Zhongyan0721/Power-Outage-Analysis/README.md

   frameborder="0"
 ></iframe>The boxplot highlights the distribution of outage duration across different cause categories, which can reveal patterns in how different types of outages vary in duration.

+### Grouping and Aggregates

+Intuitively, in the same time period, if the anormaly level (the cold and warm episodes by season) is higher, outage might occur more frequently due to unstable weather condition.
+We do a double grouping here and see if that guess is true.
 <div>
 <table border="1" class="dataframe">
   <thead>